shaho1090/import-data/README.md

 "storage/app/logFiles"
 ````
 This command will fetch the full path of the file and will pass it to a job.
 In the earlier version of the app, I did the entire implementation inside this job, but later I made separate classes to decouple the implementations and logic.
 I tried to utilize single responsibility.
-The queue worker should be run before or after this command:
+The queue worker should be run before or after previous command:
 ````
 php artisan queue:listen --queue="import-text-log-file"
 ````